MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/supporting-caso.md

 * Have exactly one plane marked with the flag
 * Not contain any *PostComposition* plane information

-A call to [**DXGKDDI_CHECKMULTIPLANEOVERLAYSUPPORT3**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_checkmultiplaneoverlaysupport3) with the **StaticCheck** flag set is used from the app process from DXGI during buffer creation, such as during swapchain creation or ResizeBuffers, as a best effort attempt to determine whether CASO is truly supported in the current circumstance.
+A call to [**DXGKDDI_CHECKMULTIPLANEOVERLAYSUPPORT3**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_checkmultiplaneoverlaysupport3) with the **StaticCheck** flag set is used from the app process from DXGI during buffer creation, such as during swapchain creation or ResizeBuffers, as a best effort attempt to determine whether CASO is supported for the current hardware configuration.

 ### HybridIntegrated special case